maliput/maliput_infrastructure/README.md

    sudo prereqs-install -t all src
    ```

+   Warning
+   :   Package prerequisites are satisfied system wide. `prereqs-install` does not provide
+       any support to undo its effects.
+In this regard, disposable containerized workspaces
+       help keep development environments clean (as system wide installations within a container
+       are limited to that container).

    You will need to `bounce` your workspace for installation to take effect.
 Alternatively, you may
    exit and re-enter your workspace -- just **make sure changes are saved** if you do so.